 There are a few nesting records from the Rainwater Basin but breeding success has been elusive.
 Two nests and young were reported in Phelps Co in 1974 (Bennett 1975) and nesting was “confirmed” at Clay Co sites during 1984-89 (Mollhoff 2001, Jorgensen 2012) and 2006-2011 (Mollhoff 2016, Jorgensen 2012).
 Two pairs at Harvard WPA, Clay Co 30 May 2005 had one nest but no eggs; three pairs were nesting there 3 Jun 2008.
 Two nests, each with four eggs, were at Hultine WPA, Clay Co 31 May 2008, but these were apparently unsuccessful (Jorgensen 2012).
+Two nests photographed at Sora WMA, Fillmore Co 18 May were the first for Fillmore Co, but, unfortunately, heavy rains flooded the nests about a week afterwards.
 Copulation was observed at Trumbull Basin, Clay Co 3 May 2010.

 There have been several recent breeding season sightings in the Rainwater Basin without evidence of breeding; increasing numbers and frequency of reports suggests further breeding will occur.
 All of the nine reports are since 1997 in the period 4 Jun-29 Jul; high count during that period was up to 30 at Funk WPA, Phelps Co 1-29 Jul 2001.